atosystem/VisualTextPioneer/_posts/2022-12-01-visual-text-poineer.md

 ### Parameter-Efficient Tuning

-In LLaMA-Adapterd-cite key="zhang2023llamaadapter"></d-cite> , they incorporate visual features by adding representation from the CLIP visual encoder to the learnable adapter prompt prepended at the beginning of the text sequence.
+In LLaMA-Adapter<d-cite key="zhang2023llamaadapter"></d-cite> , they incorporate visual features by adding representation from the CLIP visual encoder to the learnable adapter prompt prepended at the beginning of the text sequence.
 Zero-init Attention technique is proposed to mitigate the early stage training instability and they show good performance on image-captioning and visual question answering tasks.
 ($$*$$) For this type of modality bridging, we want to investigate what the adaption prompt learned and how the model attends to the adaption prompt when inference.